Metabolism & Organ Function in Metabolic Disease

 Funding Source: Barth Syndrome Foundation

-The major goal of this project is to examine the safety and efficacy of resistance exercise training in boys and young men with Barth syndrome.
+The major goal of this project is to examine the safety and efficacy of resistance exercise training and protein supplementation in boys and young men with Barth syndrome.

 Heart and Skeletal Muscle Nutrient Metabolism, Energetics and Function in Barth Syndrome